IBM-Cloud/insurance-catalog/README.md

   $ cf push
   ```

 And voila!
-You now have your very own instance of Real Time Tone running on Bluemix.
+You now have your very own instance of the Insurance Catalog API running on Bluemix.

 ## Troubleshooting